 I also commissioned musician, writer, and poet Yoon Ha Lee to compose a theme song for the Onyx Court.
 The song is free to share; just make sure to credit Yoon Ha Lee as the composer and artist, and my series as the inspiration.

 I have a long-standing habit of making soundtracks for my novels.
 The titles below are designed to minimize spoilers, but still, proceed at your own risk.
+A playlist of most of these tracks can be found on Spotify.

 Midnight Never Come